Hublove/Sudoku-290/README.md

 ### Installation

 Before you start the installation, make sure:
 - You have Java JDK installed.
-		- `sudo apt-get install openjdk-7-jdk`
+	-`sudo apt-get install openjdk-7-jdk`
 	- Or you are running Java(1.8)

 1. Open terminal.